Level 1 Prepping & Preparedness

 The most important thing is water.
 There’s no excuse not to buy a dozen water bottles for each person that may typically be in your vehicle.
 The typical 16-ounce water bottle is also a convenient size to put in a backpack in case you have to walk away.

-One of my favorite foods for this type of kit due to their calorie density is the CLIF BAR (Chocolate Chip!).
+One of my favorite foods for this type of kit due to their calorie density is the CLIF Food Bar.
 Most of them pack about 260 calories each.

 Other food choices might include,

 – Canned Chicken (don’t forget a can-opener)

 – Canned Beef Stew (~ 400 calories each)

 – Peanut Butter (~ 3,000 calories in one jar!)

 – Low salt snacks (so as not get too thirsty)

 Cases of MRE’s

 You might buy a small packet of plastic spoons-forks so you can eat civilized…